 Feeling down?
 I have great news for you.
 You don’t really want to be competing for the jobs these robots are automating anyways.

 You are an innately creative being, and your joy comes from creativity.
 There is no greater joy in this life than that of exploring and expressing that which is within you, around you.

 Your life is truly remarkable.
 Even the stuff of your subconscious is creative, pulling raw material from your daily life to form imaginative dreams.

-Why Blogging? (in general)
+Why Book Blogging?

 Because blogs are the superhighway of decentralized influence.
 Marketing is now the most powerful industry on our planet, and three things are necessary for effective marketing: attention, access, and trust.

 We want to know you, we need instantaneous access, and we want your authenticity.

 Today, with technology, we can ask questions (and find instant answers) like: